 By examining the morphology and shape of the cells, you can see if they are nutritionally sound or anemic.
 You can also look at the white cells mixed with the blood cells and their activity; are they sluggish?
 What do they say about the immune system’s health?
-Another factor to consider is the sighting of microbes: bacteria, viruses and fungi.
+Another factor to consider is the sighting of microbes: bacteria, viruses, and fungi.
 Consider how these microbes are taking advantage of the blood cells.

-For dry blood cell analysis, the blood is left to dry before examining it; as the blood dries, it spins into various patterns seen as holographic images that are representative of the entire system reflecting free radical damage, organ weaknesses and toxicity levels.
+For dry blood cell analysis, the blood is left to dry before examining it; as the blood dries, it spins into various patterns seen as holographic images that are representative of the entire system reflecting free radical damage, organ weaknesses, and toxicity levels.
 The blood cells are observed at a lower level of magnification on the dark-field microscope.

-After examining the blood cells and seeing if there are any issues, you can discuss any supplements to counter the problems.
+After examining the blood cells and seeing if there are any issues, we can discuss any supplements to counter the problems.
 A program is prepared for each individual client to best suit their needs using pharmaceutical-grade products with a proven history to encourage lifestyle changes as indicated.
 The body always strives to be in balance and appreciates the help in restoring its natural resources when the stresses of life take their toll.

-A blood cell analysis can identify cancer, immune system issues and other deficiencies or health conditions.
-It analyzes any potential allergies, parasites, hormonal imbalances and more.
+A blood cell analysis can identify cancer, immune system issues, and other deficiencies or health conditions.
+It analyzes any potential allergies, parasites, hormonal imbalances, and more.